hirbod/react-navigation-header-jump-repro/README.md

 # Welcome

-This is a repro to show the issue with the header in nested navigators within tabs.
+This is a repro for Android only.
+It showcases that a nested navigator inside tabs is causing a shift in the tab bar when navigating to a screen that has a header.

 ## Get started